-Description: The cloddiau define the boundaries of the field for the proposed location of the waste water treatment works.
+Description: The cloddiau define the boundaries of the field for the proposed location of the WwTW.
 It is currently a field of pasture located to the immediate north of the Ty'n n Rhos hotel and to the southwest of the village of Seion.
 The cloddiau are stone faced with modern wire and post fences set on top or within them as well as trees and bushes.
 On average the cloddiau have a height of 1.0m and width of 2.50m.
-Aside from widening the access to the field the cloddiau should not be affected by the groundworks associated with the waste water treatment works.
+Aside from widening the access to the field the cloddiau should not be affected by the groundworks associated with the WwTW.